vijfhoek/telematrix/README.md

 A bridge between Telegram and [Matrix](http://matrix.org/).
 Currently under development — this project isn't considered to be in a usable state right now.

+## Usage
+After the [installation](#installation), follow these steps to bridge a matrix room to a telegram group chat or channel:
+ - Invite the bot to the telegram chat.
+ - Send `/alias` in the telegram chat.
+ - The bot will answer with an alias, something like `#telegram_-XXXXXXXXX:yourserver.example`.
+Add that as an alias to the matrix room you want to bridge.

+In case it doesn't work make sure that all these are true:
+ - You are on the same server as the brigde.
+If that is not the case, you can't set the alias, because you can only set aliases on the server you are on.
+ - The matrix room is not set to invite only.
+The bridge currently doesn't support invite only rooms, so the rooms must be set to be open for all.
+Guests access is not required though.

 ## Installation
 ### Dependencies